ReturnYouTubeTrending/ReturnYouTubeTrending/README.md

 # Notice

-On July 28, 2025, YouTube removed the Trending page.
-Due to that, Return YouTube Trending no longer works.
+On July 28, 2025, YouTube removed the Trending page, which made Return YouTube Trending lose its purpose.
 (Other than replacing the YouTube logo with the Premium logo)

 The [Trending API](https://developers.google.com/youtube/v3/docs/videos/list) is alive which can be used to fix the extension, but for now I have no plans to integrate it.
 If anyone is interested in contributing, you are welcome to leave an [issue](https://github.com/ReturnYouTubeTrending/ReturnYouTubeTrending/issues/new).